 The professional curriculum leads to a Master of Medical Science in Physician Assistant Studies (M.M.S.).
 This full-time 24-month professional program offers students the opportunity to earn a graduate degree and satisfy the eligibility requirements for the PA national certifying examination (PANCE).
 The PA program does not offer an extended course of study beyond the usual length of the program.
 The maximum allotted time for completion of this program is 36 months.
-The roles and specific clinical duties and responsibilities that graduates can expect to experience will vary depending on their chosen career path.
+The roles and specific clinical duties and responsibilities that graduates can expect to experience will vary depending on the chosen career path.
 PA Program graduates are expected to have the ability to competently perform patient histories and physicals, gather pertinent patient data, order and interpret diagnostic studies, recognize common diseases and disorders, choose appropriate therapeutic modalities, perform minor surgical procedures, manage emergency life-threatening conditions, promote health through counseling, education, and disease prevention, and demonstrate interpersonal skills consistent with the physician assistant role.
 The program is a combination of didactic and clinical education with the first 12 months covering a variety of didactic courses.

 The didactic coursework includes basic medical science coursework in anatomy and embryology, physiology, biochemistry, pharmacology and pharmacotherapeutics, and microbiology.
 It also includes clinical preparatory coursework in medical interviewing and documentation, preventative and developmental medicine, health professionalism, physical diagnosis, medical ethics, epidemiology, evidence-based medicine, interprofessional health care, clinical medicine (including pediatrics), psychiatry and behavioral medicine, women's health, basic electrocardiography, emergency medicine and surgical principles, and therapeutic and diagnostic skills.
 During the remaining 12 months, students rotate through seven required core clinical rotations and one elective rotation.